demisto/content-docs/docs/concepts/vscode-extension.md

 ### Launch Configuration

-We need need to modify the launch configuration to use our local Pasta's `CommonServerPython` and `demistomock`.
+You need to modify the launch configuration to use your local Pasta's *CommonServerPython* and *demistomock*.

 ```json title=".vscode/launch.json"
 {